armelgeek/better-query/packages/better-admin/IMPLEMENTATION_SUMMARY.md

 - ✅ Complete documentation
 - ✅ Working examples

-The implementation is minimal, focused, and follows the existing patterns in the Better Kit monorepo.
+The implementation is minimal, focused, and follows the existing patterns in the Better Query monorepo.